 The types of nabe available in Japan is truly staggering, so go look for some, experiment, and enjoy!

-Known as a kind of food disliked by most foreigners, natto is daily and widely consumed by most Japanese people.
+Known as a kind of food disliked by many foreigners, natto is daily and widely consumed by most Japanese people.

 Many foreigners seem unable to eat natto because these fermented soybeans have a potent smell that most find unpleasant.
 Furthermore, its stickiness makes it a little weird for many non-Japanese.
-It is, though, definitely worth trying, as it’s a truly Japanese food.
+It is, though, definitely worth trying, as it’s genuinely Japanese food.

-Natto is often served with rice (there’s also a rolled variety you can easily find in convenience stores and sushi restaurants) and dipped in a few drops of soy sauce.
-Alternatively, it’s served with a spicy Japanese mustard called karashi.
+Natto is often served with rice (a rolled variety easily found in convenience stores and sushi restaurants) and dipped in a few drops of soy sauce.
+Alternatively, it’s served with spicy Japanese mustard called karashi.

 We will admit that it may be hard to get used to this dish, and it’s a bit of an acquired taste, but we recommend you give natto a shot, as you may find you have more of a Japanese palate than you had thought!